Miffyli/minecraft-bc/README.md

 Run `train.py` to train the model, after run `test.py` to run the evaluation used in the AICrowd platform.
 This code prints out per-episode rewards.

-After 200 games, the average episodic reward should be around 13-18.
-The results very from to run / depending on when training is stopped, and we also noticed our local evaluations having consistently lower score than on AICrowd platform.
+After 200 games, the average episodic reward should be around 10-13.
+The results very from to run / depending on when training is stopped, and we also noticed our local evaluations having consistently lower score than on AICrowd platform (achieved +15 results).